tomvandeneede/palette2-plugin-extracolor/README.md

 # Installing
 On your OctoPrint server,
-1) Uninstall the original "Palette2 Plugin"
-2) Reboot Octoprint
-3) Manually install this plugin via the Plugin Manager using the following URL:
+1) Manually install this plugin via the Plugin Manager using the following URL:
 `https://github.com/skellatore/palette2-plugin/archive/master.zip`
+    * This will upgrade your current Palette2 Plugin.
+    * At any time you can revert to the original Palette2 Plugin, however it will require you to restart octoprint.
-4) Ensure version contains "1.2.0-P2PP-RC1"
+4) Ensure version contains "1.2.0-P2PP-RC2"

-Test it out :)
+5) Navigate to the Palette2 Plugin Tab.
+6) Adjust settings to suit your needs.
+These can be adjusted mid print without interrupting the print.
+Feedrate settings will be in effect for the next splice after the setting was modified.

 # Known issues
 On Load before a print is starting the status display and variable values are a bit busted.